cheshirekow/cmake_format/cmakelang/doc/parse-automatic.rst

                     [VERBATIM] [USES_TERMINAL])

-Note that the elipsis for "COMMAND" is inside the bracket above, but is outside the bracket here:
+Note that the ellipsis for "COMMAND" is inside the bracket above, but is outside the bracket here:

 ::